 (A) Initial scheduling of the hearing

 (1) When an affected party timely requests a hearing, ODJFS will set the date, time, and place for the hearing and notify the appellant of the scheduling.
 ODJFS will initially schedule the hearing not earlier than seven calendar days but not later than fifteen days after the hearing was requested.
 The first notification concerning a scheduled hearing will be written and sent by registered mail, return receipt requested.
-All subsequent letters and notices will be sent by regular United States mail.
+All subsequent letters and notices will be sent by ordinary mail.

 (2) Nothing in this rule shall be construed so as to prevent ODJFS from postponing and rescheduling any hearing upon its own motion or upon the motion of any appellant who can show good cause for such a request.

 (3) Nothing in this rule shall be construed from preventing ODJFS and the appellant from entering into a written agreement establishing the time, date, and place of the hearing.

 (B) Joinder of individual cases

 On its own motion, or on motion of the appellant, ODJFS or the hearing examiner may join any individual cases where there exist incidents of common ownership or interest and where joinder would be appropriate for efficient and economic fairness to the parties.